I am Hades: King of the Underworld, Lord and Collector of Souls

 - Hades’ realm is surrounded by five rivers: Cocytus (River of Lamentation), Acheron (River of Lacking in Joy/River of Woe), Styx (River of Vows), and Lethe (River of Forgetfulness).

 - The realm of Hades has three main zones: Tarturus, the Elysian Fields, and the “joyless realm of ghosts” (purgatory).
 The final destination of a dead soul was decided by a panel of three judges called Minos, Aeacus, and Rhadamanthys.

 - Hades’ children included Makaria (goddess of a good death), the Erinyes, and Zagreus.

 - Contrary to popular opinion, Hades was NOT the god of death in Greek mythology.
 That title belonged to the god Thanatos.
 Hades was the god of the dead.
 Hades only collected and lorded over the dead souls.
 He had nothing to do with ending the lives of people.

 - Due to his association with the Underworld and death, ancient Greeks refused calling Hades by his name.
 They mostly used epithets to describe him.

-- Hades also possessed wide array fearsome creatures (mostly black in color) such as horses, serpents, and beasts.
+- Greek god Hades also possessed a wide array of fearsome creatures (mostly black in color) such as horses, serpents, and beasts.
 Those animals often acted as his agents.

-- In one of the Labors of Hercules (Heracles), King Eurystheus tasked Hercules to fetch the Hades’ dog Cerberus from the Underworld.
+- In one of the Labors of Heracles (Hercules in Roman mythology), King Eurystheus tasked Hercules to fetch the Hades’ dog Cerberus from the Underworld.
 Uncharacteristic of him, Hades did indeed allow Hercules to temporary borrow the hound dog so long as the dog was not to be harmed.